voronaam/UncleK/README.md

 * Is Apache Kafka Protocol any good?
 If not, why are you using it?

-It is terrible.
+It... has its issues.
 I can talk about its flaws for hours.
-But do not take my word for it, take a tcdump of the vanilla server and see for youself.
-But the clients for the protcol has been written in many languages and people are using it.
-My goal is write a decent drop-in replacement first.
+But do not take my word for it, take a tcdump of the vanilla server and see for yourself.
+But the clients for the protcol have been written in many languages and people are using it.
+My goal is to write a decent drop-in replacement first.
 And fix the protocol later.